 Originally published in 1981, the book has been translated into numerous languages and remains the best selling book in Japanese history.

+I've read the English version (in fact, I'm sure I have it somewhere but can't seem to locate it) and while it's a charming and heart-warming story, my frank opinion is that the style of writing is a little boring.
+I attribute this purely to the translated text - I'm pretty sure it's much more engaging in its original language.
 The Chinese version holds more promise, probably because the Japanese and Chinese languages have more in common in terms of sentence structure and form than Japanese and English.
 Lesley-Anne is enjoying the Chinese version.
 To her, many Chinese books focus too much on the description of settings which is uninteresting whereas this book tells the story with much dialogue and in a more narrative manner.

 So this is one of my rare recommendations for Chinese books.
 It's a fun story, though it's probably more suitable for girls.
 If you need some Chinese reading material for your kids, you might like to look this one up at the library.